What do I need to know to apply to Stony Brook Neurology?

 - St. Matthew’s University School of Medicine, Grand Cayman, Cayman Islands

 Stony Brook's Adult Neurology Residency is a categorial program.
 This means that if you match to Stony Brook, you will do all 4 years of training here, since the PGY1 Internal Medicine year is incorporated into the program.
 You will not do a separate "preliminary" year.
 When you list Stony Brook Neurology on your Rank List, the new NRMP Code for our Categorical Program is 2919180C0.
 There are no separate interviews with Internal Medicine.

 For more information about Stony Brook's Internal Medicine Residency Program, please look here: https://renaissance.stonybrookmedicine.edu/medicine/residency

 How big is Stony Brook's Neurology Residency Program?

 We are growing.
-Beginning with the 2019-2020 Match, we are looking for 6 residents per year, an increase from 5 residents per year.
+We are looking for 6 residents per year, an increase from 5 residents just a couple of years ago.

 Is there a pre-match available?

 No, the NRMP no longer allows pre-matches.

 Please visit our “A Day in the Life of…” section to learn about all of our rotations.